 NOTE: All technique courses require an initial placement audition and permission of the department/instructor to advance to the next level.
-In some cases, when warranted and by discretion of faculty, a student is advanced placed to a higher technique level, either upon entrance to program or thereafter.
+The default procedure includes remaining in one level for 1 year before moving up.
+In some cases, when warranted and by discretion of faculty, a student may be advanced placed to a higher technique level either at initial placement or some point thereafter.